 If you decide not to register for Altcademy, you might consider one of the alternative bootcamps or online resources available below:

-- Those looking for additional in-person or online software engineering bootcamp options can also check out App Academy, Hack Reactor, and Flatiron School.
+- Those looking for additional in-person or online software engineering bootcamp options can also check out App Academy, Fullstack Academy, Hack Reactor, Nucamp, Byte Academy, Turing, Launch Academy, and Flatiron School.

-- Covalence and Galvanize offer full-time courses, as well as part-time options, for aspiring software engineers.
+- Covalence, Codeworks, and Galvanize offer full-time courses, as well as part-time options, for aspiring software engineers.

-- Full-time bootcamps, Lambda School, Thinkful, and Pluralsight offer programs in software engineering, as well as UX design, data science, and other topics.
+- Full-time bootcamps, Lambda School, Thinkful, Zip Code Wilmington, and Pluralsight offer programs in software engineering, as well as UX design, data science, and other topics.

-- People who are interested in online learning platforms can also check out Udemy and Coursera, which offer thousands of online videos in a wide range of topics.
+- People who are interested in online learning platforms can also check out Udemy, Ruby Koans, egghead, and Coursera.
+They offer thousands of online videos in a wide range of topics.

 How does Altcademy compare to Pathrise?